codesbabi/museum-adventure/README.md

 ╰┈➤ service
 ╰┈➤ rooftop

-each entrance has a different mathematical challenge.
-After completing the challenge, the player chooses two items that affect the final ending.
+each entrance has a different mathematical challenge. after completing the challenge, the player chooses two items that affect the final ending.

 there are different possible endings depending on the player's choices.